cyberark/secrets-provider-for-k8s/ROTATION.md

 ## Overview

-The secrets rotation feature detailed below allows Kubernetes applications to refresh Conjur secrets if there are any changes to the secrets.
+The secrets rotation feature detailed below allows Kubernetes applications to refresh Secrets Manager secrets if there are any changes to the secrets.

 ## How Secrets Rotation Works